Mainstream (political organisation): Organisation

 Mainstream is incorporated as a private company limited by guarantee.
 The network's registered headquarters are 7 Cecil Road, London, United Kingdom.
-It is led by a secretary and director, Mark Cooke, who is also the sole person with significant control.
-It also has a national coordinator, Luke Hurst.
-The organisation plans to hold elections for a council at an as yet undecided date, as well as 'events, activities and campaigns'.
+Its political direction and priorities are currently coordinated by an Interim Council chaired by Kerry Postlewhite and which also includes Alex Sobel MP, Baroness Ruth Lister, Sue Goss, Councillor Lauren Davison, Mark Cooke, Neal Lawson and Pablo John.
+It has a National Coordinator, Luke Hurst, who is responsible for the day-to-day running of the organisation and its political organising.
+The organisation plans to hold elections for a larger Council after the first year of its activity, as well as 'events, activities and campaigns'.
 The founders of the network plan to organise a grassroots campaign for "bold but practical reforms" in Constituency Labour Parties throughout the UK.

 Membership

 Described as belonging to the Labour Party's soft left, Mainstream Labour's membership is formed from a broader alliance of Labour politicians on the left and soft left of the Labour Party as well as the more progressive elements of New Labour, with the network's organisers describing it as a broad-church of the progressive left.
-Notable founding members of the group include Mayor of Greater Manchester Andy Burnham, Momentum founder Jon Lansman, Tribune Group chair Clive Efford, Blue Labour's Jon Cruddas, New Labour ministers Clare Short and John Denham, Tony Blair advisor Geoff Mulgan, Ed Miliband advisor Stewart Wood, Open Labour founder Alex Sobel and left-wing Socialist Campaign Group members associated with former leader Jeremy Corbyn, including Clive Lewis, Dawn Butler, Olivia Blake and Paula Barker.
+Notable founding members of the group include then Mayor of Greater Manchester Andy Burnham, Momentum founder Jon Lansman, Tribune Group chair Clive Efford, Blue Labour's Jon Cruddas, New Labour ministers Clare Short and John Denham, Tony Blair advisor Geoff Mulgan, Ed Miliband advisor Stewart Wood, Open Labour founder Alex Sobel and left-wing MPs associated with former leader Jeremy Corbyn, including Clive Lewis, Dawn Butler, Olivia Blake and Paula Barker.
 The network also has the support of former Labour leader Neil Kinnock.